liferay/liferay-docs/develop/tutorials/articles/380-troubleshooting/12-detecting-unresolved-osgi-components.markdown

             {name: ItemSelectorHelper, target: null}
         }

-The message above warns that the `com.liferay.blogs.web` budnle's DS component `com.liferay.blogs.web.internal.portlet.action.EditEntryMVCRenderCommand` has an unsatisfied reference to a component of type `ItemSelectorHelper`.
+The message above warns that the `com.liferay.blogs.web` bundle's DS component `com.liferay.blogs.web.internal.portlet.action.EditEntryMVCRenderCommand` has an unsatisfied reference to a component of type `ItemSelectorHelper`.
 The referencing component's ID (SCR ID) is `3333` and its bundle ID is `631`.